Football Association of Bosnia and Herzegovina: FIFA imposes normalisation committee (April 2011 – December 2012)

 From 1 April 2011 to December 2012, NSBiH was run by a FIFA-imposed normalisation committee headed by football great Ivica Osim, which helped lift the FIFA imposed suspension of Bosnian football.

-Other members of the Normalisation Committee included former football players and managers: Faruk Hadžibegić, Dušan Bajević, Sergej Barbarez and Jasmin Baković.
+Other members of the Normalisation Committee included former football players and managers: Dušan Bajević, Sead Kajtaz, Faruk Hadžibegić, Sergej Barbarez and Jasmin Baković.
 According to many football enthusiasts, this was a welcome change for the football in the country.
 One of those dismissed from their positions was a former NSBiH secretary general Munib Ušanović, who was successfully prosecuted over tax evasion and illegal misappropriation of the NFSBiH funds.
 Together with Miodrag Kureš, Munib Ušanović has been sentenced to five years in jail over tax fraud.

 Elvedin Begić elected first single president (December 2012)

 On 13 December 2012, members of Football Association of Bosnia and Herzegovina voted in Elvedin Begić as the new first single president of the BiH football organization for the next four years.
 Begić was serving as vice president of the Normalisation Committee prior to this position.